elliotperviz/cmms/lab_report/README.md

 We provide this outline as a suggestion, it is up to you how much information you include and how you want to structure your report, as long as you include the minimum expected results.
 For additional notes on how to generate images/plots for your report, see the next section.

+There is no individual mark for your lab report, but it considered together with your performance in the final exam when awarding you a final grade.

+## Final exam

-Please note, the oral exam is assessing both your simulations and understanding of the theory, which includes any of the lecture material presented during the semester.
+The final exam is an oral exam which assesses both your simulations and understanding of the theory, which includes any of the lecture material presented during the semester.
 According to the lecture syllabus, as written on the KOS page for BE0M35EAS (https://www.kos.cvut.cz/course-syllabus/BE0M35EAS/B242), the examinable topics are lectures 1-5 and 7-11.
 There are additional topics listed in the lecture syllabus on KOS, but if the topic was not presented during the course (some things we did not have time for) then we will not examine you on it.

 You will receive a single final grade considering both the lab report and the oral exam (there is not a separate grade for each component).